Background

 Next definition, affect.

-Effect is how we experience our innermost feelings and how other people observe and interpret our expressions.
+Affect is how we experience our innermost feelings and how other people observe and interpret our expressions.

-Effect is characterized by the type of emotion involved, sadness, happiness, anger, etc., and by the intensity of the expression.
+Affect is characterized by the type of emotion involved, sadness, happiness, anger, etc., and by the intensity of the expression.

 Some people have flat affect.
-They maintain apocryphal, monotonous, immobile, apparently unmoved.
+They maintain apathy, monotonous, immobile, apparently unmoved.
+This is typical of schizoid personality disorder and some psychopaths.

 Others have blunted, constricted, or broad, healthy affect.

-Patients with dramatic, erratic, cluster B personality disorders, especially histrionic and borderline, have exaggerated and labile, changeable affect.
+Patients with dramatic, erratic, Cluster B personality disorders, especially histrionic and borderline, have exaggerated and labile, changeable affect.
+They are drama queens.

 For instance, such people laugh when they recount a sad or horrifying event or when they find themselves in morbid settings, for example, in a funeral.
+Looking at a funeral is an example of an inappropriate affect.

-Ambivalence.
-Possessing equipment but opposing and conflicting emotions or ideas.
 It's not a cognitive dissonance.
 A cognitive dissonance requires resolution.
-Ambivalence is there.

 In someone with a permanent state of inner turmoil, her emotions come in mutually exclusive pairs.
+Love and hate, for example.
+Her thoughts and conclusions are read in contradictory diets.

 The result is extreme indecision to the point of utter paralysis and inaction.

 Sufferers of obsessive compulsive disorders and obsessive compulsive personality disorder are highly ambivalent, for example.
-Amnesia.
-Antiragrade amnesia.
-A loss of memory pertaining to events that occurred after the onset of the amnetic condition or agent.

 Amnesia.

-Amnesia is a male-specific culture-bound syndrome.
-An alternating pattern of dissociation, brooding and violence directed at objects and people.
 It is provoked by real or imagined criticism and slights and accompanied by persecutory ideation, amnesia, automatism and extreme fatigue.

 Sometimes it co-occurs with psychotic episodes.
 It is common in Malaysia where it had been discovered.

 And among the Navajo Native Americans where it is called icha.
+I hope I'm pronouncing all this right.

 Next entry.